carolinamolk/excuse-generator/README.md

 # excuse-generator

 A humorous web application that generates ridiculously absurd excuses for any event you want to avoid.
-Perfect for those moments when you need a creative (and completely unbelievable) way out of social obligations.
+Perfect for those moments when you need a creative way out of social obligations.

 ## Features